 Patient Care Technician Certification and Training

-Learn about your options for pursuing patient care technician programs, including programs at the 1-year and 2-year levels.
-Review the certification requirements for patient care technicians.
+Learn about your options for pursuing patient care technician programs, including those at the 1-year and 2-year levels, and review the certification requirements.
 Find out more about what these healthcare technicians do, and get info on the job outlook and salary potential for the career.
-Schools offering Nursing degrees can also be found in these popular choices.

 What Do Patient Care Technicians Do?